grannycart/by-sound-alone_source/README.md

 ## Repo contents:
 * **cover/**: The cover graphic files.
 * **notes-and-edits/**: Todo lists and other documentation.
-* **manuscript/**: Current version of book in markdown. broken out into separate files for each chapter.
+* **manuscript/**: Markdown files that are the source for the book text.
+Broken out into separate files for each chapter.
+    * Any edits to the book would be done in these files.
 * **sub-diagrams/**: Digrams of protaganist submarines in book.
+* **final-formatted-output-files/**: Formatted output files of final version of the book.

 ## Compilation notes: